Lithium’s Mechanism of Action – A Focus on Neuroprotection

 Bipolar disorder, also known as manic-depressive illness, is an illness characterised by periods of recurrent depression and mania.
-As bipolar disorder progresses, the time between episodes gradually gets shorter (kindling phenomenon) with increasing functional impairments as well as increased suicide and hospitalization rates.
+As bipolar disorder progresses, the time between episodes gradually gets shorter (kindling phenomenon) with increasing functional impairments as well as increased suicide and hospitalisation rates.

 Patients with bipolar disorder have higher rates of medical co-morbidities, attempted and completed suicide and higher rates of mortality resulting in a lower life expectancy compared to the general population.

 Studies show that there are serial neuroanatomical changes that are associated with gradually worsening symptoms and treatment resistance.
 Although neuroimaging data is inconsistent, bipolar symptoms appear to be associated with decreased cortical and subcortical structures in addition to increases in the lateral ventricular volume.